Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 Καρκόλα - κρεβάτι - bed

-Φκάλλω - βγάζω - to take out, pull out
+Φκάλλω - βγάζω - take out, pull out

 (fkAllo - vgAzo)

-But there is no need to be afraid of these differences: no matter where in Greece or Cyprus you are, if you speak the classical Modern Greek language (which is spoken in the continental part of Greece - Athens and Thessaloniki), you will be understood everywhere without any problems!
+But there is no need to be afraid of these differences: no matter where you are in Greece or Cyprus, if you speak classical Modern Greek (which is spoken in mainland Greece - Athens and Thessaloniki), you will be understood everywhere without any problems!

 How and where to start learning Greek

-Start with the alphabet and clearly work out the pronunciation of sounds, since in Greek, along with the correct stress, it is the pronunciation that plays a decisive role: in Greek there are many seemingly similar sounds, the substitution of which can lead to curious and sometimes sad consequences.
-This is especially true for those sounds that are not in the Russian language.
+Start with the alphabet and clearly work out the pronunciation of sounds, since in Greek, along with the correct stress, it is pronunciation that plays a decisive role: in Greek there are many seemingly similar sounds, the substitution of which can lead to funny and sometimes sad consequences.
+This is especially true for those sounds that do not exist in the Russian language.

-Since Modern Greek is a simplified version of Ancient Greek, there are not so many rules compared to Russian, but quite a few exceptions.
-But this is what makes it even more related to the Russian language, and until you start learning Greek, you can’t even guess how much these languages have in common!
+Since Modern Greek is a simplified version of Ancient Greek, there are not many rules compared to Russian, but there are quite a few exceptions.
+But this is precisely what makes it even more similar to the Russian language, and until you start learning Greek, you can’t even guess how many similarities there are between these languages!

-That is why it will not work to start learning Greek, like English, by memorizing a certain number of words: without getting acquainted with the grammatical structure of the Greek language, you will not be able to make even the simplest sentences.
-Therefore, please be patient and take the time to study Greek grammar.
+That is why it will not work to start learning Greek, like English, by memorizing a certain number of words: without becoming familiar with the grammatical structure of the Greek language, you will not be able to compose even the simplest sentences.
+So, be patient and spend due time on Greek grammar.

-And the study of words may well turn into a game.
-Take, for example, the word άνθρωπος (Anfropos) - man.
-And what kind of science is engaged in the study of man?
+And learning words may well turn into a game.
+Take, for example, the word άνθρωπος (Anphropos) - man.
+What kind of science in our country deals with the study of man?
 Anthropology!
-Or τραπέζι (trapEzi) - table.
-What are we doing at the table?
-We eat, that is, we eat.
-And you can endlessly give such examples.
+Or τραπέζι (trapEsi) - table.
+What do we do at the table?
+We have a meal, that is, we eat.
+And similar examples can be given endlessly.